German foreign minister commemorates Holocaust victims | DW | 10.02.2022

 "It is our responsibility to raise our voices against antisemitism, against hatred and agitation, against exclusion and violence, so that such a crime against humanity is never repeated," she said.

 "Yad Vashem reminds us to hear the voice of those who experienced the horror themselves and to pass on their words," she then wrote in the site's guestbook.
-"As the mother of two daughters, I struggle to breathe thinking about themillions of children who were murdered."
+"As the mother of two daughters, my breath tightens in my throat thinking about the millions of children who were murdered."

 Before leaving for Israel, Baerbock said Germany will stand by its "special historical responsibility" for Israel's security and will "continue to make contributions in solidarity for this."